VutureVx/Recruitment-Test/README.md

 ## .NET Core Recruitment Test (C#)

-The purpose of this test is to be used to assess technical capabilities of candidate during the hiring for a position at Vuture.
+The purpose of this test is to be used to assess the technical capabilities of candidates during the hiring for a position at Vuture.
 Please read all of the instructions carefully.

 ### Purpose of this test